 Wireless dog fence technology uses radio signals to create a boundary, so there are no wires to bury (like with a wired electric fence) or post holes to dig (like with a solid barrier fence).
 That’s a big advantage if you live an area with lots of rocks or in the wintertime when the ground is frozen.

-A wireless dog fence costs a little more than $300, whereas a professionally-installed wired electric fence typically runs $1,500 to $2,000 and up, and solid fencing costs even more.
+Wireless dog fence systems cost about $300 to $350, whereas a professionally-installed wired electric fence typically runs $1,500 to $2,000 and up, and solid fencing costs even more.

 Safer than Conventional Fencing